-As an alternative to the subcontractor selection process outlined in RCW 39.10.380, a general contractor/construction manager may, with the approval of the public body, select mechanical subcontractors, electrical subcontractors, or both, using the process outlined in this section.
+As an alternative to the subcontractor selection process outlined in RCW 39.10.380, a general contractor/construction manager may, with the approval of the public body, select one or more mechanical subcontractors, electrical subcontractors, or both, using the process outlined in this section.
 This alternative selection process may only be used when the anticipated value of the subcontract will exceed three million dollars.
 When using the alternative selection process, the general contractor/construction manager should select the subcontractor early in the life of the public works project.

-- (1) In order to use this alternative selection process, the general contractor/construction manager and the public body must determine that it is in the best interest of the public.
-In making this determination the general contractor/construction manager and the public body must: address the following factors: budget management, critical scheduling, specialized skill requirements specific to the project, scope management, importance of teams relations to the project, site constraints and benefits of preconstruction services; and: - (a) Publish a notice of intent to use this alternative selection process in a legal newspaper which shall be published in the same legal newspaper as the public solicitation of proposals required by Subsection 2.
+(1) In order to use this alternative selection process, the general contractor/construction manager and the public body must determine that it is in the best interest of the public.
+In making this determination the general contractor/construction manager and the public body must:

+(a) Publish a notice of intent to use this alternative selection process in a legal newspaper which shall be published in the same legal newspaper as the public solicitation of proposals required by Subsection 2. or as near as possible to that part of the county where the public work will be constructed.
 Notice must be published at least fourteen calendar days before conducting a public hearing.
 The notice must include the date, time, and location of the hearing; a statement justifying the basis and need for the alternative selection process; how interested parties may, prior to the hearing, obtain the evaluation criteria and applicable weight given to each criteria that will be used for evaluation, including clear definitions of what should be considered specified general conditions work and what should be considered the fee; and protest procedures including time limits for filing a protest, which may in no event, limit the time to file a protest to fewer than four business days from the date the proposer was notified of the selection decision.
-The evaluation criteria, weights assigned to each criteria and justification for using this selection process must be made available upon request at least seven calendar days before the public hearing. - (b) Conduct a hearing and provide an opportunity for any interested party to submit written and verbal comments regarding the justification for using this selection process, the evaluation criteria, weights for each criteria, and protest procedures; - (c) After the public hearing, consider the written and verbal comments received and determine if using this alternative selection process is in the best interests of the public; and
+The evaluation criteria, weights assigned to each criteria and justification for using this selection process must be made available upon request at least seven calendar days before the public hearing.;

+(b) Conduct a hearing and provide an opportunity for any interested party to submit written and verbal comments regarding the justification for using this selection process, the evaluation criteria, weights for each criteria, and protest procedures; (c) After the public hearing, consider the written and verbal comments received and determine if using this alternative selection process is in the best interests of the public; and